visgl/deck.gl/modules/aggregation-layers/src/utils/gpu-grid-aggregation/gpu-grid-aggregator.md

   * `operation` (Enum {SUM, MEAN, MIN or MAX}, default: SUM) : Defines aggregation operation.
   * `needMin` (Boolean, default: false) : when true additional aggregation steps are performed to calculate minimum of all aggregation values and total count, result object will contain minBuffer.
   * `needMax` (Boolean, default: false) : when true additional aggregation steps are performed to calculate maximum of all aggregation values and total count, result object will contain maxBuffer.
   * `combineMaxMin` (Boolean, default: false) : Applicable only when `needMin` and `needMax` are set.
 When true, both min and max values are calculated in single aggregation step using `blendEquationSeparate` WebGL API.
-But since Alpha channel can only contain one float, it will only provide minimum value for first weight in Alpha channel and RGB channels store maximum value upto 3 weights.
-Also when selected total count is not availabe.
+But since Alpha channel can only contain one float, it will only provide minimum value for first weight in Alpha channel and RGB channels store maximum value up to 3 weights.
+Also when selected total count is not available.
 Result object will contain maxMinBuffer.

 * cellSize: (Array) : Size of the cell, cellSize[0] is width and cellSize[1] is height.
 * width: (Number, Optional) : Grid width in pixels, deduced from ‘viewport’ when not provided.